MMALLIKARJUN2312/E_Commerce_Crawler/README.md

 - **Scalability**: Can handle hundreds of domains and large website hierarchies.
 - **Logging**: Logs activity using **Winston** to track crawling status and errors.
 - **Result Storage**: Saves the results in **JSON format** (`results.json`) and logs the activities in **crawler.log**.
-- **Parallel Execution**: The crawler is designed to execute in parallel to minimize runtime.

 ---